rust-stuco/lectures/week6/slides.md

 }
 ```

-* It is idiomatic to `use` up to the _parent_ of a function, rather than the function itself.
+* It is idiomatic to `use` up to the _parent_ of a function, rather than the function item itself

 <!--